You are here:

 Tennessee Wesleyan College does not discriminate on the basis of sex, race, color, age, national origin, or ethnic group in education programs or employment activities, nor does the college discriminate against qualified handicapped or disabled persons.

-Tenure-track Chemistry Professor
+Assistant or Associate Chemistry Professor

-The Department of Natural Sciences of Tennessee Wesleyan College in Athens, Tennessee invites applications for a tenure-track position in Chemistry at the rank of Assistant or Associate Professor scheduled to start in August 2016.
+The Department of Natural Sciences of Tennessee Wesleyan College in Athens Tennessee invites applications for a tenure-track position in Chemistry at the rank of Assistant or Associate Professor scheduled to start in August 2016.
 A terminal degree in Chemistry is required.
 The successful candidate will have the ability to teach the following courses and associated labs for science majors: a two-semester sequence of General Chemistry; a two-semester sequence of Analytical Chemistry; a two-semester sequence of Physical Chemistry; Inorganic Chemistry; and other teaching assignments as needed by the college and department.
 These courses may include a service/learning component.